Ficus: Description

-Ficus is a pantropical genus of trees, shrubs, and vines occupying a wide variety of ecological niches; most are evergreen, but some deciduous species are found in areas outside of the tropics and to higher elevations.
-Fig species are characterized by their unique inflorescence and distinctive pollination syndrome, which uses wasp species belonging to the family Agaonidae for pollination.
-Adult plants vary in size from Ficus benghalensis (the Indian banyan), a tall and speading tree with many adventitious roots which may cover a hectare (2.5 acres) or more of ground to Ficus nana of New Guinea which never exceeds one meter (forty inches) in height and width.
+Ficus is a pantropical genus of trees, shrubs, and vines occupying a wide variety of ecological niches; most are evergreen, but some deciduous species grow outside the tropics or at higher elevations.
+Individual species vary greatly.
+For example, the Indian banyan (F. benghalensis), with its extensive adventitious roots, can cover over a hectare (2.5 acres), while F. nana of New Guinea never exceeds one meter (forty inches) in height and width.